gtbjj/gtbjj.github.io/source/shop/index.md

 title: Sponsors and Support
 ---

 Thank you for your interest in supporting my work!
 I'm extrememly proud and selective about the businesses I choose to affiliate with below.
 I'll never hesitate to recommend products I've researched, tried, and found effective.
 But, to fully co-sign on your brand I need to know what you stand for and what your values are.
 The folks below have met that standard!
+By supporting these businesses you are voting with your dollars the clean and heal both your body and the planet!

 <ul style="list-style-type: none">
   <li>
     <a href="https://truorganicbeef.com/?rfsn=5175794.fe9668"><img style="float: right; height: auto; width: 20%; margin-left: 1%" src="/image/trubeef.png"></a>
     <strong>Tru Beef</strong>
     <br>
     Organic, Grass-Fed and Grass-Finished, Regeneratively Raise Beef, Delivered!
 Non-GMO.
 Vertified Humane.
-Certified Carbon Neutral
+TruBeef is a certified <a href="https://truorganicbeef.com/pages/trubeef-is-carbon-neutral-regenerative-beef">carbon neutral business</a> and all of their farms practice <a href="https://heartandsoil.co/why-regenerative-agriculture/">regenerative agriculture</a>.
     <br>
     <br>
-    <code>$25 off code: savagezen</code> | <strong><a href="https://truorganicbeef.com/?rfsn=5175794.fe9668">Order Now!</a></strong>
+    <code>$25 off code: savagezen25</code> | <strong><a href="https://truorganicbeef.com/?rfsn=5175794.fe9668">Order Now!</a></strong>
     <hr>
   </li>
   <li>